MathieuTurcotte/node-backoff/README.md

 Constructs a new backoff object from a specific backoff strategy.
 The backoff strategy must implement the `BackoffStrategy`interface defined bellow.

+#### backoff.failAfter(numberOfBackoffs)

+- numberOfBackoffs: maximum number of backoffs before the fail event gets emitted, must be greater than 0

+Sets a limit on the maximum number of backoffs that can be performed before a fail event gets emitted and the backoff instance is reset.
+By default, there is no limit on the number of backoffs that can be performed.

 #### backoff.backoff()

 Starts a backoff operation.
 Will throw an error if a backoff operation is